jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 Correctness and stability was much more important that speed.
 However, Alchemy was not much better than just using Tenderly.
-Did I just waste a week?
+Did I just waste my time?

 ## August 4th - Do Everything Yourself
 I thought to myself, the EVM is trivial - what's taking so long.
 The reason was we were getting all the data over the network.

 If the EVM was on the same machine as the ETH Node itself it would be just as fast as reading from disc.
-There's NO way running the EVM (which is incredibly simplistic) and reading from disc should be that slow.
+There's no way running the EVM (which is incredibly simplistic) and reading from disc should be that slow.

 So... why don't we just run our own node.